BojanR224/BojanR224/README.md

 # 👋  Здраво! / Hello!  👋

 Hello my name is Bojan and..
 You've reached our limit of messages per hour.
-Please try again later.
+Please try again later. <sub><sup>Obviously a joke</sup></sub>

 ## About me (Written by me)

+Result-oriented software developer following agile development philosophy, excellent collaboration and communication skills, able to think creatively to combine different type of tools to solve specific problems, and great second-hand automation mindset for automating repetitive  workflows.
+Always leveraging the intellectual capacity of LLMs to empower me to the fullest potential.

 ### Academic Background